Analyze Overview

 Recruiting experts who are most familiar with the product and/or process will drastically improve the team’s likelihood of a successful outcome.
 Team members that work with the process on a daily basis can be extremely valuable as well.

-There are a number of methods for exploring potential causes, and a Fishbone Diagram is a great way to categorize variation sources and develop a complete list.
-Additionally, team members can collect data between team meetings and help build Pareto charts.
+There are a number of methods for exploring potential causes, including Fishbone Diagrams for organizing potential variation sources and 5-Why sessions for mapping top-level symptoms to underlying root causes.
+Team members can collect data between team meetings and help build pareto charts.

 Isolate the top 2 or 3 causes